-We purchased and tested 7 popular fishing poles for kids in our quest to find the best.
+We purchased and tested popular fishing poles for kids in our quest to find the best.
 Our testers took notes on their experiences with each product and gave feedback on ease of use.
-These tot testers weren't shy about condemning the disappointing and less than inspiring rods while fighting for the chance to use the easier, higher-quality options.
+These tot testers weren't shy about condemning the disappointing and less than inspiring rods while vying for the opportunity to use the more straightforward, higher-quality poles.

-Some of the poles come pre-assembled, unlike many poles for adults that require adding the reel to the rod or spooling the line.
-None of the group required line spooling, but given that much of the provided line was terrible and easily snapped, you'll likely still want to buy some line and learn how to spool your own.
+Some of the poles in our review come pre-assembled, unlike many adult fishing poles that require adding the reel to the rod or spooling the line to build your setup.
+None of the group needed line spooling, but given that much of the provided line was terrible and easily snapped, you'll likely still want to buy some line and learn how to spool.

-Of those that required assembly, the Kalex Kit was easy and straightforward with little effort, which is impressive given that ours lacked detailed instructions.
-Perhaps the manufacturer assumes everyone knows how to do this, but we suspect some parents will be as new to fishing as their children and assembly skills/knowledge will elude them (as it did some of our testers).
-For those parents, we recommend sticking to the Zebco options, which come ready to go, or the Plussino, which is also ready to use once you thread the line through the eyelets and add the accessories.
+Of those that required assembly, the Kalex Kit was easy to set up with little effort, which is impressive given that ours lacked a detailed manual.
+Perhaps the manufacturer assumes everyone knows the process or pole setup.
+However, we suspect some parents will be as new to fishing as their children, and assembly skills/knowledge will elude them (as it did some of our testers).
+For those parents, we suggest sticking to the Zebco products, as they come pre-assembled, or the Plussino, which is almost ready to use after threading the line through the eyelets and adding accessories.

-While choosing a kit that includes everything is definitely appealing, especially for parents who know nothing about fishing, we felt the kits in this review were lower in quality when compared to competitive alternatives.
-We think you'll save frustration, time, and money by buying these supplies separately.
-While two of the kits worked well enough during testing, we suspect they wouldn't last the summer of regular fishing, and issues we found like misaligned eyelets could become a problem if you ever caught an actual fish and put weight on the line as you tried to reel it in.
+While choosing an all-inclusive kit is appealing, especially for parents who know nothing about fishing, the kits in this review were low quality, in our opinion.
+We believe you'll save yourself frustration, time, and money by purchasing supplies separately.
+While two kits in this lineup worked well enough during testing, they likely won't last through the summer of regular fishing, and all of them had something subpar included in the set.
+Issues like the misaligned eyelets we encountered during testing could become problematic if you catch an actual fish and put stress on the line reeling it in.

 Ease of Use

-Not all of the poles were easy to use, especially for the testers who lacked any fishing knowledge.
-Our assumption that a layperson could pick up any old fishing pole and start fishing was incorrect, especially depending on which pole you hope to try.
-While some of our testers knew a thing or two about fishing and had no trouble putting reels on rods and running line, others couldn't identify which end was which and definitely couldn't figure out how to cast without losing line or snapping and tangling it.
-If you aren't fishing master, you should keep this in mind, when making your selection.
+Interestingly, not all of the poles were easy to use, especially for those who lacked prior fishing knowledge.
+Our assumption that a layperson could pick up any old fishing pole and start fishing was foolhardy at best, especially depending on which pole we tried.
+While some of our testers knew a thing or two about fishing and had no trouble putting reels on rods and running lines, others couldn't identify which end was which and definitely couldn't figure out how to cast without losing the fishing line or snapping and tangling it.
+If you aren't a fishing master, we recommend keeping this in mind when purchasing a pole.

-The easiest fishing pole to use, hands down, was the Zebco Roam.
-From ignorant parents to newbie youngsters, this pole was straightforward and so simple to use.
-It comes fully assembled, with a higher quality line than most of the competition that didn't snap in our tests.
-The push-button style of reel and casting was easy enough for even our youngest tester to master, getting him casting in no time.
-All you need to do is run the line through the eyelets, add a weight and a lure, or perhaps a bobbin, and you're on your way to a great day of fishing.
-We cannot overstate how simple and straightforward this pole is and how much the kids enjoyed using it.
+The most straightforward fishing pole to use, hands down, is the Zebco Roam.
+This pole was super simple for inexperienced parents and newbie little anglers.
+It comes fully assembled, with a higher quality line than most of the competition that didn't snap or tangle in our tests.
+The push-button reel and casting were easy enough for even our youngest tester to master quickly.
+Just run the line through the eyelets, add a weight and a lure, or perhaps a bobber, and you're on your way to a great day of fishing.
+Easy-peasy.
+We cannot overstate how straightforward this pole is and how much our testers enjoyed it.

-The Plusinno (above left) and ODDSPRO (above right) were close seconds with telescoping rods and attached reels.
-They also have push buttons for easy casting, and they are just the right size for eager young fishers.
-Of course, the quality isn't there with these products, but our testers liked them and, like many kids, felt the case and tackle boxes were cool.
+The Plussino (above left) and ODDSPRO (above right) were close seconds with telescoping rods and attached reels.
+They have push buttons for easy casting and are the perfect size for eager young anglers.
+Unfortunately, the quality isn't excellent with these products, but our kid testers liked them and, like many children, felt the case and tackle boxes were ultra-cool.

-The spinning reels are far more challenging to use and have a higher learning curve depending on the age of the child.
-We found the Kalex to be the easiest of the spinning reels, and we had the least amount of trouble with this rod, but the handle is oddly long, and our younger, shorter testers weren't fans and felt it was harder to cast without hitting themselves in the forearm.
-The Zebco Dock Demon and the Ugly Stick Dock Runner are similar in design and size, but have shorter, easier to manage handles.
-They are easy to use after mastering the harder to manage finger dexterity and mind-muscle control required for casting this style of reel, but both came with a cheap line that got tangled regularly.
-However, you can always purchase a higher quality line and we encourage you to do that no matter which pole you choose.
+Depending on the child's age, the spinning reels in this review are far more challenging and have a higher learning curve than the competition.
+We found the Kalex to be the easiest of the spinning reels, and we had the least difficulties with this pole.
+However, the handle is oddly long, and our younger, shorter testers didn't care for it and felt it was harder to cast as they repeatedly hit themselves in the forearm.
+The Zebco Dock Demon and the Ugly Stick Dock Runner are similar in design and size to the Kalex but have shorter easier-to-manage handles.
+After mastering the more intricate finger dexterity and mind-muscle control required for casting this reel style, they are easy to use, but both came with a cheap line that repeatedly tangled.
+However, you can always purchase a higher quality line, and we encourage that no matter which pole you select.

-Some of our testers feel the spinning reel isn't worth the added learning curve and effort as the younger testers were easily frustrated and frequently threatened to quit.
-Other parents feel this type of reel is the only way to fish and believe kids would be more motivated to learn how to use it if they were never exposed to the push-button option.
-We believe the push button is the way to go if you want to engage kids early and keep them interested.
-There is always time to learn harder things as they progress and develop better control over their bodies.
-In our tests, the push button ruled the day, and the spinning reels were "cast" aside early.
+Some testers felt the spinning reel wasn't worth the added learning curve and effort.
+Younger testers were easily frustrated and frequently threatened to quit altogether with these poles.
+Other parents feel this reel style is the only way to fish and believe children would be more motivated to master it if they were never exposed to the push-button reel.
+Overall, we believe the push button is the way to go if you want to engage kids early and keep them interested.
+There is always time to learn more complex things as they progress and develop better control.
+The push-button ruled the day with kids of all ages during our testing.
+The spinning reels were "cast" aside quickly and early.